 Tuber Soft Rot, Blackleg and Aerial Stem Rot (E3335)

-This 4-page bulletin from Michigan State University discusses the symptoms of each disease, depicted with full-color photos.
-The annual cycle of the diseases is both explained in the text as well as visually with a graphic.
-The bulletin also discusses management strategies.
+This 4-page bulletin from MSU discusses the symptoms of each disease, depicted with full-color photos.
+The annual cycle of the diseases is both explained in the text as well as visually with a graphic and discusses management strategies.

 Tuber soft rot, blackleg and aerial stem rot are important potato diseases caused by closely related species of bacteria.
 More specifically, these diseases are caused by the bacteria Dickeya spp. and Pectobacterium spp. (formerly classified in the genus Erwinia).
 Dickeya and Pectobacterium can infect many plant species, although they don’t appear to thrive on legumes or small grains.
 Dickeya and Pectobacterium produce enzymes that can break down the pectin of plant cell walls, resulting in tissue maceration or decay.
 These diseases occur sporadically in potato production areas worldwide.
 They can be particularly destructive when environmental conditions favor their development.
 Aerial stem rot and blackleg disease have increased in prevalence over the past decade in some European countries and Israel.

 Visually, Dickeya and Pectobacterium cause similar symptoms.
 Therefore, lab-based diagnostics are important in specifically identifying the bacteria that cause tuber soft rot, blackleg and aerial stem rot.
 Symptom expression can also differ based on environmental conditions.
 Wet conditions are conducive to disease development, enabling these pathogens to aggressively attack tubers and stems, causing significant crop losses.